-HUMN/SSCI/SCIE 275/475 SPECIAL TOPICS IN HUMANITIES OR SOCIAL SCIENCES OR NATURAL SCIENCES
+HUMN/SSCI/SCIE 275/475 | SPECIAL TOPICS IN HUMANITIES OR SOCIAL SCIENCES OR NATURAL SCIENCES (3-0-3) Upon demand

-Topics in the Liberal Arts not covered by other course offerings.
+Topics in the Arts and Sciences not covered by other course offerings.
 The specific topics will be determined by student/instructor interest.
 Students should check with the Registrar to ascertain course classification (i.e., Humanities or Social Sciences or Natural Sciences).